Temporal Vertex Cover with a Sliding Time Window

 In this paper we introduce and study two natural temporal extensions of the problem \textsc{Vertex Cover} in static graphs, which take into account the dynamic nature of the network.
 In the first and simpler of these extensions, namely \textsc{Temporal Vertex Cover} (for short, \textsc{TVC}), every edge $e$ has to be ``covered'' at least once during the lifetime $T$ of the network (by one of its endpoints), and this must happen at a time step $t$ when $e$ is active.
 The goal is then to cover all edges with the minimum total number of such ``vertex appearances''.
 On the other hand, in many real-world applications where scalability is important, the lifetime~$T$ can be arbitrarily large but the network still needs to remain sufficiently covered.
 In such cases, as well as in safety-critical systems (e.g.~in military applications), it may not be satisfactory enough that an edge is covered just \emph{once} during the \emph{whole lifetime} of the network.
-Instead, every edge must be covered at least once within \emph{every small $\Delta$-window} of time (for an appropriate value of $\Delta$), regardless of how large the lifetime is; this gives rise to our second optimization problem, namely \textsc{Sliding Window Temporal Vertex Cover} (for short, \textsc{SW-TVC}).
+Instead, every edge must be covered at least once within \emph{every small $\Delta$-window} of time in which it is active (for an appropriate value of $\Delta$), regardless of how large the lifetime is; this gives rise to our second optimization problem, namely \textsc{Sliding Window Temporal Vertex Cover} (for short, \textsc{SW-TVC}).